Unko: Japan's quirky culture around poop and good luck

 Poop museums in Japan

 We are not talking about bad things, but literally about poop.
-There is a Japanese Museum about feces inside the Himeji Literature Museum.
-Among other exhibitions, we find “Excretory Literature,” books about poop and related subjects.
+There is a Japanese section about feces inside the Himeji Literature Museum.
+Among other exhibitions, you can find "Excretory Literature," books about poop and related subjects.

-Or better yet, there is permanently and literally the poop museum in Tokyo and Yokohama.
-The museum was a temporary idea but ended up becoming a permanent attraction in Odaiba.
-A colorful place full of poop that receives 100,000 visitors per month.
+Or better yet, there is a permanent, full-blown poop museum in Tokyo and Yokohama.
+The museum was originally meant to be a temporary exhibition, but it ended up becoming a permanent attraction in Odaiba.
+A colorful place full of poop that receives around 100,000 visitors per month.